jon-jacky/Piety/editors/edsel.md

 where subsequent commands will take effect.

-Conventional full-screen display editing is provided by *[eden](eden.md)*, a more complete editor that is based on *edsel*.
+Conventional full-screen display editing is provided by *[eden](eden.md)*, a more capable editor that is based on *edsel*.

 **edsel** imports *[edo](edo.md)*, so it includes the *wyshka* shell that provides both the *ed* command line and a Python interpreter.